katymorris/kathy-blog/content/blog/chatgpt-rust/index.md

 ![Server Running](./20.png)
 ![Postman](./21.png)

-I jumped forward a bit here and didn't even try ChatGPT's suggestion of using `Box<dyn>`, so I figured I'd try it to see if it would have worked in the first place, and no - it didn't:
+I admit that I jumped forward a bit here and didn't follow my original purpose to use ChatGPT as much as possible for solutions.
+I didn't even try ChatGPT's suggestion of using `Box<dyn>`, so I figured I'd try it to see if it would have worked in the first place, and no - it didn't:
 ![Question operator Error](./22.png)

 At this point I've finished my coffee and breakfast and want to move on with my day, so I decided to not continue trying to get ChatGPT to give me working code.
 I've gone through 2 phases of a small application build and it was an interesting process.